LarsIndresaeter/radio-arduino/doc/how-to-guides/code-walkthrough-add-command-get-lsm303d.md

 - The register OUT_X_H_A has the register address **0x29** _(41 decimal)_

 ### enable accelerometer

+write to the I2C registers using the new app added in commit `9802211`.

 ```console
 ./bin/raduino-i2c-bridge -a 50 -c 32 -w 23